SK53/indicia-docs/developing/reporting/report-file-format.rst

   automatically applied to filter the report.
 In some cases however you may want to handle training mode filtering in a different way, in which case your report can use the
   #training# replacement, which will be set to **true** or **false** as appropriate.

-In addition any declared :ref:`parameters <parameters-label>` are available as replacement tokens, so if there is a parameter called "survey_id" then the replacement token ``#survey_id#`` can be used in the report and it will be replaced by the selected survey ID when the report is run.
+In addition any declared :ref:`parameters <params-label>` are available as replacement tokens, so if there is a parameter called "survey_id" then the replacement token ``#survey_id#`` can be used in the report and it will be replaced by the selected survey ID when the report is run.